-I kept calling this Game Drive as to me this was how it felt.
+To me, this felt more like a Game Drive.
 We were in an open safari truck & taken by one of the coordinators on a fixed route, making notes of anything we saw with 4 legs & within a 400m radius.
-The aim was to keep track of the wildlife on the reserve so they know if they need to sell or redistribute to other areas of the country.
+The aim was to keep track of the wildlife on the reserve.
+Then they know if they need to sell or redistribute to other areas of the country.
 On my first game count, we saw zebra, waterbuck, oryx, kudu, steenbok, giraffe, jackal, impala & a tawny eagle, as well as going on foot to investigate a gathering of vultures which turned out to be a fresh but stripped oryx carcass.

 2. Food Prep

 The morning was spent chopping up & preparing the food for the animals around the farm.
 On Wednesdays & Saturdays, this included donations of out of date fruit & veg from Woolworths (I was particularly jealous chopping up delicious-looking avocado for the vervet monkeys, Gollum’s Gang!).

 All instructions on what each group of animals or individual needs is provided & all have special containers so it’s easily identified in the fridge when needed.
 As a lot is mixed with mielie pap (cooked corn), it’s advisable not to wear your best clothes!
 This also probably won’t be your favourite job if you don’t like handling meat.
 The last chore of the morning (which clearly everybody fought over…or maybe not!) was to go through the buckets of food waste & take out anything we wouldn’t eat (fruit peelings, eggshells, tea bags) & then mix the leftovers with mielie pap spread across the table.
 As you can imagine, this got very messy but provided all the food required for the baboons & was actually quite fun!